-Relevant employers can get ready for reporting in 2017 as follows:
+Relevant employers can get ready for reporting in 2018 as follows:

 - workplace profile start preparing data by using Excel worksheets provided by the Agency.
-(Remember, when you actually start reporting online, you will have to populate, upload and submit the system generated template, not this worksheet.) - → reporting questionnaire relevant employers can start planning their responses and gathering data for the questions set out in the reporting questionnaire.
+(Remember, when you actually start reporting online, you will have to download the system generated template from the reporting portal, then populate, upload and submit that document, not this worksheet.) - → reporting questionnaire relevant employers can start planning their responses and gathering data for the questions set out in the reporting questionnaire.
 Note that the questionnaire format in Section 3 of this document is indicative only.
 It is not the reporting template.